 It turns out that serotonin also has important roles in the GI tract.
 Serotonin effects motility of the bowel, secretions into the bowel and the way we perceive sensations in the bowel.
 Perhaps the link between migraine and constipation has to do with altered metabolism of this important neurotransmitter.

-There have been many more queries about constipation since the release of the newer migraine medications, especially Aimovig (erenumab).
-A known side effect for some people is constipation that is more than a passing nuisance.
-I think there are lots of neurologists that had to bone-up on their knowledge of effective constipation remedies for our crowd.
-For some people, this side effect was enough to have them switch to one of the other medications recently on the market.
+There have been many more queries about constipation since the release of the newer anti-CGRP migraine medications .
+A known side effect for some people is constipation that can be more than a passing nuisance.
+There are lots of neurologists that have had to bone-up on their knowledge of effective constipation remedies for our crowd.

-Some common mineral supplements can contribute to constipation.
 Both iron and calcium supplements are known to be problematic.
-If you have been prescribed these by a doctor continue to take them but work on the below tips to get things moving regularly again.
+If you have been prescribed these by a doctor, continue to take them but work on the below tips to get things moving regularly again.

 Most people in the United States do not get enough fiber.
 For many who deal with debilitating migraine attacks and vestibular migraine, getting enough fiber may be especially challenging.
 Reaching for lower-fiber, prepared foods and highly processed foods is understandable when we aren’t feeling well.
 This isn’t a judgement or an excuse.
 It’s a reality of chronic illness.